 “Linn!”
 Frustration whittled at his patience.
 The last thing he wanted to do was leave her in the woods overnight, especially if the temperature dropped below freezing again.

-From the corner of his eye he saw the rabbit shoot across the trail.
-Linn skidded after it, all scrambling feet and wagging tail.
+Out of the corner of his eye he saw the rabbit shoot across the trail.
+Linn went skidding after it, all scrambling feet and wagging tail.

 Tadgh dove for her collar.
 He managed to catch her haunches, but she kicked and twisted like a fish on a line.
 His pants were too tight.
 He couldn’t squat low enough to get her under control.